joeattardi/picmo/README.md

 #### Options

+* `autoHide`: (boolean, default: `true`) Whether or not the picker should automatically be hidden when an emoji is clicked.

+* `autoFocusSearch`: (boolean, default: `true`) Whether or not to auto-focus the search field when the picker is shown.

 * `position`: The position to display the picker relative to the reference element.
 Valid values are:
   * `auto`
   * `auto-start`